Wits-Adventure/API/README.md

 The API

 ## Required environment variables
-The api has two environment variables, the first of which is hidden for sercurity reasons
+The api has two environment variables, the first of which is hidden for security reasons

 ```properties
 # base64-encoded Firebase service account JSON